There’s no reason to be concerned if your semen suddenly appears thick.

 A 2003 study even suggests that the presence of infectious bacteria in your genital tract can cause white blood cells to attack sperm.
 This can influence the thickness of your semen.

-A 2009 study also indicates that infectious bacteria can cause sperm to stick together.
+A also indicates that infectious bacteria can cause sperm to stick together.
 This also contributes to how thick your semen is.

 Other signs and symptoms of infection include:

 - bloody urine